rchauhan-labs/agent-framework/01-basic-agent/AgentFramework.BasicAgent/README.md

-This is a basic # spellchecker agent built using the #Microsoft Agent Framework.
+This is a basic **spellchecker agent** built using the **Microsoft Agent Framework**.

 The agent:

-Accepts input text.
+- Accepts input text.
-Detects and fixes spelling errors.
+- Detects and fixes spelling errors.
-Returns the corrected text once processing is complete (currently not streamed).
+- Returns the corrected text once processing is complete (currently not streamed).